12-Point Breast Augmentation Checklist: How to Get a Fabulous Result under the Safest Conditions

 4. Choose the implants that will best give you the ‘look’ you’re after from a RANGE of different implants from your surgeon

 Make sure your Surgeon hands you ALL the implant shapes and sizes that suit your measurements to insert into a ‘crop top’ and compare.
-Silicone implants come with Smooth, Textured and Polyurethane Foam-Covered Surfaces in various shapes and sizes to suit everyone’s needs and tastes.
+Silicone implants come with Smooth and Textured surfaces in various shapes and sizes to suit everyone’s needs and tastes.
 Your Surgeon should be able walk you through all your implant options and help you make a well-informed decision.
-If they don’t offer them all to you, then you owe it to yourself to get a second opinion.
+If they don’t offer a wide range of implants for you to compare, then you owe it to yourself to get a second opinion.

 5. Choose the incision technique according to the Pros and Cons explained by your Surgeon from a range of incision techniques and placements.